gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 [![points](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/thumbs/three-points.png)](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/three-points.png)
 #### Brief overview of gno.land in Japanese

-Gno.land's DevRel Engineer, Leon, covered these three topics separately, discussing the importance of such features in open-source blockchain systems.
+These three topics were covered separately, discussing the importance of such features in open-source blockchain systems.

 [![leon-poc](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/thumbs/leon-poc.png)](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/leon-poc.png)
 #### @leohhhn with the PoC explanation slide in Japanese

-Leon delved into the details of Proof of Contribution, and how it connects to the fundamental idea of open-source, provable, on-chain development.
+Leon also delved into the details of Proof of Contribution, and how it connects to the fundamental idea of open-source, provable, on-chain development.
 Leon also covered how contributions will be scored, how contributions connect to chain validation, and how anyone can become a contributor to Gno.land.